MacGyver (1985 TV series): Broadcast history

 After a slow start in its first season, MacGyver became a sleeper hit for ABC in its second season, during which it began a six-year run as the lead-in to ABC's Monday Night Football (the longest such run in history).
 During the show's fourth season, Richard Dean Anderson complained that ABC was not marketing the series enough.
-Saying that the series is "just another action show" for ABC, he further stated that ABC didn't give the series enough promotion.
+Saying that the series is "just another action show" for ABC, he further stated that ABC did not give the series enough promotion.

-MacGyver's seventh season was abbreviated.
+MacGyvers seventh season was abbreviated.
 After the twelfth episode of the season aired on December 30, 1991, MacGyver disappeared from the ABC schedule and did not return until April 25, 1992, by which point the series had been canceled.
 The finale aired that night, with a previously unaired episode following on May 21, 1992.
 When asked why the series was canceled, Anderson replied: "The only reason it went off the air was that everybody was ready to move on.
 I was physically exhausted and had no life."